kjosib/sophie/docs/goals.rst

 4. Be pragmatic.
 Trade cheap computer power for a nicer time.
 5. Call-by-need pure-functional for general computation.
 6. Turtle graphics.
+7. Strong type-inference so run-time troubles are few and far between.
-7. Other nice things to have.
+8. Other nice things to have.

 When all is said and done, I'd like Sophie to be a viable alternative for learning (or deepening one's grasp of) comp-sci.
 The call-by-need pure-functional design gives Sophie a very different flavor from your average introductory language,